PadmaUnlimited/padma-theme/padma/README.txt

 == Changelog ==

 = 0.0.25
-* Released: October 22, 2018
+* Released: October 25, 2018

-CSS Effects for images
+Visual Editor Fixes
 Design Mode updates
 - Added more CSS Units
 Grid updates
 - Support to delete one or multiple blocks with the delete key New Audio block
 New Video block
-New Map block
 New Object-fit and Object-position options on sizes
 JS libraries updates
 - Underscore updated to 1.9.1
 - jQuery UI Touch Punch updated to 0.2.3
 PHP 7.3 Ready
-WooCommerce compatibility update
-Visual Editor Fixes
 Slider block updated
 Footer new option to hide "Show full site" on mobile.
+WooCommerce compatibility update
+CSS Effects for images
 Pin Board WooCommerce Support